ReCreateJS/rfcs/Consortium.md

 # CreateJS Consortium

-The GSkinner team is handing the CreateJS project over to the community.
+The GSkinner team is encouraging the community to get involved in in the maintenance and direction of CreateJS.

 A plan needs to be made clear to give confidence that this is a wise decision.